DavidStirling/ImQuick/README.md

 ## Installation

 Run the setup.exe file [from the releases page](https://github.com/DavidStirling/ImQuick/releases).
+Only Windows is currently supported (sorry!).

 ## Key Features